boxyhq/jackson/CONTRIBUTING.md

 5. Test your changes.
 6. Submit a pull request against the main branch.

 ## Code Of Conduct

-Please ensure that your contributions align with our [Code of conduct](https://github.com/boxyhq/jackson/blob/main/CODE_OF_CONDUCT.md).
-Be respectful, inclusive, and considerate of others.
+Please ensure that your contributions align with our [Code of Conduct](https://github.com/boxyhq/jackson/blob/main/CODE_OF_CONDUCT.md).
+Show respect, inclusivity, and consideration for others.

 ## License

 Jackson is an open-source project released under the [Apache License 2.0](https://github.com/boxyhq/jackson/blob/main/LICENSE).
 Your contributions are subject to the terms of this license.

 ## Additional Tips

 1. Be responsive to feedback from maintainers.
-2. Don't hesitate to seek help if needed in the discussion forum or any realted platform.
+2. Don't hesitate to seek help if needed in the discussion forum or any related platform.

 ### Happy contributing!